 I’ve been using this method to track my expenses for several years, and it is just so easy to follow!
 In this post I’ll explain what this budget is, how to use it, and provide a FREE 50/30/20 budget spreadsheet and calculator that you can use to get started right away!

 If you just want the download and don’t want to wait until the end – you can grab your 50/30/20 spreadsheet below.
+It includes both the 50/30/20 budget template and calculator.
 For more information / instructions – keep reading!

 Why Set a Budget?